sadanand-singh/Blog/posts/myarchsetup.rst

 It will copy the systemd-boot binary to your EFI System Partition ( `/boot/EFI/systemd/systemd-bootx64.efi` and `/boot/EFI/Boot/BOOTX64.EFI`
-- both of which are identical - on x64 systems ) and add systemd-boot itself as the default EFI application (default boot entry) loaded by the EFI Boot Manager.
+- both of which are identical - on x64 systems ) and add *systemd-boot* itself as the default EFI application (default boot entry) loaded by the EFI Boot Manager.

 Finally to configure out boot loader, we will need the UUID of some of our hard drives.
-These can ne easily done using the blkid command.
+These can be easily done using the *blkid* command.

 .. code:: bash